-The Instrumental Specialisation prepares students for school-based instrumental teaching, and includes three professional placements and observations of professional teaching practice and a specific focus on conducting and orchestration skills in diverse secondary school contexts.
+The Instrumental Specialisation prepares students for school-based instrumental/vocal teaching and includes a range of professional placements and observations of professional teaching practice and a specific focus on teaching, conducting and orchestration skills in diverse secondary school contexts.

 Intended learning outcomes

 On completion of this course, graduates will be able to demonstrate:

 - a high standard of performance on their selected instrument or voice as required of a teacher of music performance;

 - a professional level of expertise and competence as an instrumental or vocal music teacher;